bloodstiller/bloodstiller.com/content/Walkthroughs/Intelligence-box.md

 -   **First I rename the** `.ccache`:
     -   {{< figure src="/ox-hugo/2024-09-29-164539_.png" >}}
-    -   **Note**: The only reason I do this is because it's neater visually, there is no other reason to do this other than personal preference, that is all.
+    -   +Note+: The only reason I do this is because it's neater visually, there is no other reason to do this other than personal preference, that is all.

 -   **Load the** `.ccache` **into the** `KRB5CCNAME` **variable**:
     -   The `KRB5CCNAME` environment is variable used by Kerberos 5 (KRB5) as a pointer to the `.cacche` which actually stores the creds.